Hinatuan

-Hinatuan is a second class municipality in the province of Surigao del Sur, Philippines.
+Hinatuan is a municipality in the province of Surigao del Sur, Philippines.
 According to the 2020 census, it has a population of 43,841 people.

-Hinatuan is approximately 44 kilometers (27 miles) north of Bislig, a component city in the same province.
+Hinatuan is approximately 44 kilometers (27 miles) north of Bislig, a city in the same province and 132.7 km (approximately 82.5 miles) north of Tandag, the provincial capital.

 History

 Pre-Spanish Era

 The history of Hinatuan in the annals of historical heritage can be traced back from the time of the Spaniards in this part of Mindanao.
 The intermingling of tribes such as the Manobos, the Mansakas, Subanons and the Mandayas through assimilation and amalgamation leads to the final unification of a group of people who settled in the old town site known as Da-an Lungsod.
 Being the first and the earliest settlement, it was later identified as part of the province of Caraga under the administration of the politico - militar of Encomienda Bislig.

-The name Hinatuan, originally derived from the word "Hatud" and later called "Hatudan" was handed down from generation to generation through oral version.
-These words have two versions - " Hatud " in the native dialect simply known in english as brought.
+The name Hinatuan, originally derived from the word "Hatud" and later called "Hatudan" which was handed down from generation to generation through the oral version.
+These words have two versions - "Hatud" in the native language is simply known in English as "bring."
 In fact, fishing is the major occupation of the inhabitants.
-To denote a place, a suffix " an " was added to " Hatud " to become " Hatudan "meaning brought forth.
+To denote a place, a suffix "-an" was added to "Hatud" to become "Hatudan".